 Good candidates for CK to correct nearsightedness:

 Using a probe thinner than a strand of human hair, radio waves are applied in a circular pattern to shrink small areas of corneal tissue.

 The circular treatment pattern acts like a belt tightening around the cornea, increasing its overall curvature to correct farsightedness.

-“Unless you have experienced waking in the morning and groping around to put your glasses on to see what time it was – you would not understand the simple beauty of sight without corrective lenses.” –Ray, Executive (Vice President)
+“Unless you have experienced waking in the morning and groping around to put your glasses on to see what time it was, you would not understand the simple beauty of sight without corrective lenses.” –Ray, executive

-“Safe, simple and satisfying.
-Words to desribe my experience with refractive surgery.
-For anyone who qualifies, it’s a definite new freedom.” –Lynn, Office Manager
+“Safe, simple and satisfying are words to describe my experience with refractive surgery.
+For anyone who qualifies, it’s a definite new freedom.” –Lynn, office manager

 “No more headaches from the glasses.
 No more bloodshot, dry eyes from the contact lenses.
 I consider the refractive surgery a miracle!” –Sharon, school bus driver